dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The Component Detection Algorithm (CODA) is a name for a type of LC-MS and chemometrics software algorithm focused on detecting peaks in noisy chromatograms
 2 KB (177 words) - 15:55, 30 March 2019

-Solution algorithms for pressure-velocity coupling in steady flows Solution algorithms for pressure-velocity coupling in steady flows are the standard prepossessing methods used to solve steady problems in computational
-7 KB (1,132 words) - 13:11, 19 January 2015

 Index calculus algorithm
 In computational number theory, the index calculus algorithm is a probabilistic algorithm for computing discrete logarithms.
 Dedicated to the discrete
 9 KB (1,513 words) - 05:46, 1 April 2019